Sex For Seniors & Seniors For Sex

 Three basic issues deserve our focus:

-What Are Our Limitations and Constraints?
+What Are Some Limitations and Constraints?

 What Relationships Might Suit Our Needs & Desires?

-What Are Our Limitations and Constraints?
+What Are Some Limitations and Constraints?

-I have heard from seniors with differing mindsets on relationships and activities:
+We have heard from seniors with differing mindsets on relationships and activities:

-• The celibates and abstainers.
+The celibates and abstainers.
 These are people who have decided that they don’t want to be engaged in sexual relations with anyone.
 There are several reasons why a person might feel that way.

-• Religious or moral objection to sex for anything other than procreation;
+Religious or moral objection to sex for anything other than procreation;

-• Physical disabilities – health, medical, or injury; and
+Physical disabilities – health, medical, or injury; and

 What Relationships Might Suit Our Needs & Desires?

 Friends with Benefits (FWB).
-FWB represents a decidedly uncommitted relationship with sex and play as the goal.
+FWB represents a decidedly non-monogamous uncommitted relationship with sex and play as the goal.
 These F***-Buddy arrangements are typically intended as limited-term, and both parties should be onboard with agreed upon ground rules.
 From a practical point of view, at the lowest commitment level, they are essentially repeated hookups with or without a schedule.
 The source for these serial trysts can be the result of an initial hookup, failed dating attempts at a longer-term connection, or other forms of fraternization that include satisfying sex.
 Typical participants are looking for reliable, safe, easy, and uncomplicated ways to quickly satisfy their sexual desires and get back to their other interests.
 Often, these relationships do not include appearances as a couple, meeting friends and family, traditional dates, overnights, or meaningful affection.

 Monogamous Romantic Partnerships.
 Romantic partnerships are like marriages without government or religious underwriting.
 Generally, there is mutual agreement to the arrangement.
 Cohabitation is common but not necessary.